marcelvoss/RetryKit/README.md

 # RetryKit

-RetryKit is a tiny package that implements a mechanism for retrying work based on strategies (and when using e.g. `NSOperation` is overkill).
+RetryKit is a tiny package that implements a flexible mechanism for retrying work based on strategies and outputs (and when using e.g. `NSOperation` is overkill).

 ## Installation